 As a wetland conservation charity, sustainability means making the best use of our resources while minimising our impacts on the environment and society.

-Nature has helped inspire the shape, materials, and the function of buildings throughout our Visitor Centre.
-From reclaimed and recycled materials, a biomass boiler, a wildlife garden and energy systems fuelled by the sun and wind, rainwater harvesting that supplies all bathrooms, as well as a reed bed filtration system for waste water, sustainability is embedded throughout Castle Espie in everything we do.
+Nature has helped inspire the shape, materials and the function of buildings throughout our Visitor Centre.
+From reclaimed and recycled materials, a biomass boiler, a wildlife garden and energy systems fuelled by the sun to rainwater harvesting that supplies all washrooms/toilets and a reed bed filtration system for cleaning our wastewater.

 To learn more about the sustainable practices used throughout Castle Espie you can pick up a leaflet at reception and follow our Sustainability Trail around the reserve